mfederczuk/ktlint-gradle-plugin/README.md

 This is a simple [Gradle] plugin for installing a custom [ktlint] Git pre-commit hook script.

-The advantages over using ktlint's built-in `installGitPreCommitHook` command or the `--install-git-pre-commit-hook` option are:
+The advantages over using ktlint's built-in `installGitPreCommitHook` command are:

 * The `ktlint` JAR is downloaded by the plugin from the Maven Central repository, which means that the JAR doesn't need to be pre-installed on the system